jsnguyen/blackjack_simulator/README.md

 Just take a peek in `src/main.rs`, the code should mostly be self explanatory!

-By default, the program runs the simulation and spits out the results on the commandline and file.
+By default, the program runs the simulation and spits out the results on the command line and file.

 Just do:

 `cargo run`

 Just a warning: this code is neither clean nor efficient, just a quick project for fun!
+I also removed any warnings that may occur for unused functions.